What Is Makhana? Where Does it Come From?

 STEP1: Picking or Collection

 The harvesting of foxnuts is a fascinating process that needs the experience and patience of a farmer.
-It takes close to eight hours to collect the seeds from the ponds which are called Makhana lakebeds.
-The farmers are required to dive into the waters and reach all the way to the bottom.
+It takes close to five to six hours to collect the seeds from the ponds and riversides.
+The farmers are required to dive into the waters and reach the bottom.

 They must manually pick them by hand to ensure the use of machines or tools does not damage them.
 They collect the seeds on the base of a bamboo pole which is later drawn out from the surface to retrieve the Makhana.

 One might assume that cleaning these seeds will need some complicated machines.
 However, this process occurs traditionally to preserve the integrity of the seeds.
-They are placed in concave containers called a gaanja.
+They are placed in concave containers called ganja.
 These are dipped in the same water to remove any dirt on the surface.